Table of Contents

 The importance of effective space management

-Having a clear understanding of space is a critical component of effective facility management, as it is the foundation for many other activities, such as: occupancy management, move management, room reservations, maintenance management and property management.
+Having a clear understanding of spaces and their usage is a critical component of effective facility management, as it is the foundation for many other activities, such as: occupancy management, move management, room reservations, maintenance management and property management.

 Benefits of using space management software